darthvandor13/CSC212-Virtual-Storyteller/README.md

 ## Abstract
 This research project explores the feasibility of integrating generative AI with the NAO humanoid robot to create a virtual storyteller designed for caregivers, educators, and professionals in assistive and therapeutic fields.
 Studies indicate that individuals with Autism Spectrum Disorder (ASD) often find robots more approachable and predictable than human partners, making robotic interaction a valuable tool for fostering communication and social skills.
 By leveraging the NAO robot’s built-in audio functionality as the primary mode of interaction, this project examines how robotics and generative AI can enhance interactive storytelling.

-The system implementation will utilize Google Dialogflow CX to manage conversational flow and process user input, working in conjunction with a Conversational Retrieval-Augmented Generation (CoRAG) model.
-CoRAG enhances storytelling continuity by adapting to user choices and thematic preferences over multiple interactions.
-Instead of generating isolated responses, CoRAG enables the storyteller to retain user preferences and past interactions, ensuring context-aware, progressively enriching narratives.
-The storyteller will process verbal input—such as user choices, questions, and themes—to generate personalized stories set in engaging fictional worlds, including space adventures and fantasy realms.
+The project involves two main components: a sophisticated backend storyteller built with **Google Dialogflow CX** (utilizing Retrieval-Augmented Generation with a GCS Data Store) and **proof-of-concept scripts demonstrating NAO robot interaction** (listening via ASR, speaking via TTS, and calling a simpler webhook for story generation).
+While the Dialogflow CX system represents the advanced conversational and story generation logic, the direct integration of NAO with this specific Dialogflow CX agent is a key area for **future development** and is **not yet implemented**.
+Current NAO scripts showcase foundational capabilities with a more direct, simpler webhook.

 Caregivers, educators, and professionals working with ASD may benefit from NAO-integrated storytelling as a tool for engagement and guided learning.
-By leveraging CoRAG, we aim to develop an accessible and contextually adaptive storytelling platform that fosters meaningful interaction within caregiver-supported environments.
-Looking ahead, we envision a future where the NAO robot’s mechanical expressiveness further enhances the storytelling experience through emotionally expressive movements, deepening engagement and immersion.
+By leveraging CoRAG (within the Dialogflow CX component), we aim to develop an accessible and contextually adaptive storytelling platform that fosters meaningful interaction within caregiver-supported environments.
+Looking ahead, we envision a future where the NAO robot’s mechanical expressiveness further enhances the storytelling experience through emotionally expressive movements, deepening engagement and immersion, potentially by connecting it to the full capabilities of the Dialogflow CX agent.

 ---